stefanhendriks/Dune-II---The-Maker/README.md

 Allegro & other libs.
 I am proud of that project, but it is time to rewrite it and build a game mostly focussing on skirmish and networking gaming.

-This is an attempt to rewrite the game from scratch using [SDL](http://www.libsdl.org/).
+This is an attempt to rewrite the game from scratch using [SDL 1.2](http://www.libsdl.org/).
 If you are looking for the source code of the 'current' D2TM ([with demo binaries](http://dune2themaker.fundynamic.com/downloads/)), then you can find it [here](https://github.com/stefanhendriks/Dune-II---The-Maker/tree/d2tm_allegro)

 I do this purely for fun, and try to keep it multi-platform.
 I test it often on Mac OSX and Ubuntu.
 I sometimes test it on Windows (MinGW32 and MSYS).